yuvraj0412s/ai-native-portfolio/README.md

 Static portfolios are a thing of the past.
 They present a one-sided, lifeless view of a developer's journey.
 I decided to build **[yuvraj.bio](https://www.yuvraj.bio)** to break that mold.

 This project is an **AI-powered, interactive portfolio** that transforms the "About Me" page into a dynamic, engaging conversation.
 Instead of forcing recruiters, developers, and friends to scroll endlessly through information, it invites them to ask questions and receive answers tailored specifically to them.

 It’s a portfolio that doesn't just show—it communicates.

 ---

 ### **Features** ✨

-*   **🗣️ Interactive AI Avatar:** Engage in a real-time conversation.
+*   **🗣️ Interactive AI Avatar:** Engage in real-time conversation.
 Ask anything from my tech stack to my hobbies and get instant, context-aware answers.
 *   **🧠 Context-Aware Engine:** The AI's personality and responses adapt based on who it's talking to—whether you're a recruiter, a fellow developer, or a friend.
 *   **🎨 Dynamic & Responsive UI:** A sleek, modern interface built with TailwindCSS and brought to life with Framer Motion animations.
 *   **🚀 Built for Everyone:** Crafted to provide a unique experience for tech recruiters, potential collaborators, and curious friends alike.
 *   **💬 No More Boring Bios:** This portfolio talks *back*.

 ---

 ### **Tech Stack** 🛠️

-This project is built with a modern, scalable, and efficient technology stack.

 | **Category**      | **Technology**                                                                                                        |
 | ----------------- | --------------------------------------------------------------------------------------------------------------------- |